yugabyte/yugabyte-db/docs/content/index.md

 ## Introduction

 YugaByte is a new cloud native, globally distributed database that brings together the best of both NewSQL and NoSQL.
 On one hand, NewSQL systems are a good fit for mission-critical applications given their strongly consistent cores but are unable to provide geo-redundant availability derived from running across multiple datacenters.
-On the other hand, NoSQL systems are comparably easier to run across multi-datacenters but are incredibly difficult to develop in the context of mission-critical applications given the loose guarantees of eventual consistency.
+On the other hand, NoSQL systems are comparably easier to run across multi-datacenters but are incredibly difficult to develop in the context of mission-critical applications given the loose guarantees of eventual consistency in the context of replicated data.

 ![YugaByte value prop](/images/value-prop.png)